Porsche Macan: Four-cylinder model

+In 2017, Porsche announced the Macan Sport Edition, a trim level that was offered for the 2018 model year only.
+This trim included Porsche Active Suspension Management (PASM) and Porsche Sport Exhaust (PSE), along with the Sport Chrono packages as standard.
+The Sport Edition used the same EA888 engine as the base Macan.
+It also features quad exhaust tips, rather than the standard dual exit exhaust tips, as well as 20” Spyder RS design wheels as standard.
+The Macan T introduced for the 2023 model year is similar to the Sport Edition.
+The Sport Edition is purely cosmetic, with additional packages as standard equipment.
+There is no significant difference between the Sport Edition and base models other than cosmetic differences.

 2019 update

 The 2019 model year Macan was first unveiled in July 2018 in Shanghai as petrol four-cylinder base model and received its European debut at the 2018 Paris Motor Show.
 It went into production in August 2018.
 Changes to the previous model include an overhauled chassis, a gasoline particulate filter fitted as standard, a new front and rear fascia with LED head- and tail-lights as standard, new exterior colours and wheel designs, and a redesigned interior with Porsche Communication Management with 10.9-inch touchscreen display and Connect Plus with Porsche Offroad Precision App as standard.
 Optionally available systems include active suspension management, air suspension, torque vectoring, Sport Chrono package including Launch Control as well as park and traffic assistance systems.